 Can a DWI Prevent Me from Joining the Military?

-A DWI will not automatically bar you from joining the military, but it will complicate enlistment.
+A DWI will not automatically disqualify you from joining the military, but it will complicate the enlistment process.
 Two or more convictions will make the process more difficult, but still not impossible.

 According to the Department of Defense rules, one DWI conviction may be overlooked—depending on how you meet the rest of the eligibility requirements.
 Aside from your criminal record, a recruiting officer will consider the following: